 Over my long angling career, I have had many bewildering surprises.
-Yet, none have been more memorable than catching largemouth bass from bodies of water that were believed to be “fished out” and devoid of bass.
+Yet, none have been more memorable than catching largemouth bass in small ponds that were believed to be “fished out” and devoid of bass.
 The most remarkable of these experiences involved catching numerous bass over 5 pounds from a pond that anglers considered to be just a “pickerel hole.”
 Similar small bodies of water have relinquished some of the largest bass I have caught throughout the Northeast.
 These have included several fish that pushed the scales beyond 7 pounds, with one northern behemoth of 9 pounds, 2 ounces.

 Modern day anglers gravitate toward well-known lakes and ponds, and avoid those that have fallen out of favor.
 This is especially true in today’s day and age where social media allows for instantaneous reporting of where the best and most active bites are happening.
 However, it is sometimes the waters that fly under the digital radar that hold the grandest surprises.

 Granted, there are situations when certain lakes experience eutrophication resulting in excessive vegetation and eventual oxygen depletion, and that dramatically affects the ecosystem and the quality of fishing.
 In severe cases, such lakes can almost appear “dead,” barren of any catchable populations of fish, leading some anglers to conclude that the lake is no longer worth their time.
 That is often far from reality.

 When I see a pond experience such a die-off, I am reminded of the line from Jurassic Park spoken by Jeff Goldblum’s Dr. Ian Malcolm, “Life cannot be contained.
 Life breaks free…life finds a way.”